ROCm/rocBLAS/docs/source/Linux_Install_Guide.rst

 Download rocBLAS
 ^^^^^^^^^^^^^^^^

 The rocBLAS source code is available at the `rocBLAS github page <https://github.com/ROCmSoftwarePlatform/rocBLAS>`_.
-Check the ROCm Version on your system.
-For Ubuntu use
+Check the ROCm version on your system.
+For Ubuntu(R), use:

 ::

     apt show rocm-libs -a

-For Centos use
+For Centos, use:

 ::

     yum info rocm-libs

 The ROCm version has major, minor, and patch fields, possibly followed by a build specific identifier.
-For example the ROCm version could be 4.0.0.40000-23, this corresponds to major = 4, minor = 0, patch = 0, build identifier 40000-23.
+For example, ROCm version could be 4.0.0.40000-23; this corresponds to major = 4, minor = 0, patch = 0, build identifier 40000-23.
 There are GitHub branches at the rocBLAS site with names rocm-major.minor.x where major and minor are the same as in the ROCm version.
-For ROCm version 4.0.0.40000-23 you need to use the following to download rocBLAS:
+For ROCm version 4.0.0.40000-23, you must use the following to download rocBLAS:

 ::

    git clone -b release/rocm-rel-x.y https://github.com/ROCmSoftwarePlatform/rocBLAS.git
    cd rocBLAS

 Replace x.y in the above command with the version of ROCm installed on your machine.
-For example: if you have ROCm 5.0 installed, then replace release/rocm-rel-x.y with release/rocm-rel-5.0
+For example, if you have ROCm 5.0 installed, then replace release/rocm-rel-x.y with release/rocm-rel-5.0.

-Below are steps to build using `install.sh` script, the user can build either
+Below are steps to build using `install.sh` script.
+The user can build either:

 * dependencies + library